Co-existing with urban wildlife

 When intervention is necessary

-Certain seasons, like Spring, signal mating season for many of our wildlife neighbours.
+Certain seasons, like spring, is mating season for many of our wildlife neighbours.
 Others, like rats, breed more often.
 During those times squirrels, raccoons or rats will seek warm, dry and secluded shelter to raise their young.
 Attics or alcoves sheltered by shrubs are perfect places for wildlife to nest and squirrels, raccoons and rats will seek a convenient entry way into buildings or create one; thereby damaging the building.

 Look and listen

 Watch for wildlife loitering near the building.
 A squirrel running along a fence, patio or wooden deck is harmless; however, if you observe the same squirrel returning to an area on the roof it could mean they are seeking an entry way or have found one.
-The same applies to raccoons.
+The same applies for raccoons.
 Residents with upper units should look for signs of gnawing and listen for sounds wildlife have entered the attic e.g. pitter-patter of feet.

 Call the property manager if you believe wildlife have taken up residence in your attic or seeking entry way to the building, and be clear on what you are seeing and hearing.